Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Mayo Clinic.
 "Stem Cells: What They Are and What They Do."

-Next, determine the title of the website.
+Now, determine the title of the website.
 The website is the overall container for the page or document you are using.
 The title of the website is usually found in a prominent place on the page or at the top of the browser screen.
+In this case, the website is Mayo Clinic.

-Type the title of the website, in normal font, after the title of the webpage.
-Capitalize all important words.
-End with a period.
+Type the title of the website, in normal font, followed by a period.
+Capitalize all major words.

 Bibliography Example: